BABAK0T0/LIBFT/README.md

 # LIBFT

-This project consists to re-written some function of the C standard library
+This project consists to re-write some function of the C standard library